rehandg/Cybersec_TASK_1/README.md

-step-1: First check your system's IP on CMD using (ipconfig) after that note your IP and check the range step 2: Now Open Nmap on CMD or Zenmap(GUI) and enter the command nmap -sS 192.168.x.x/24 here make sure you write the range 0/24 step 3: Now scan will start and all ports of your sytem will be listed PORT     STATE  SERVICE
+step-1: First check your system's IP on CMD using (ipconfig) after that note your IP and check the range step 2: Now Open Nmap on CMD or Zenmap(GUI) and enter the command nmap -sS 192.168.x.x/24 here make sure you write the range 0/24 step 3: Now scan will start and all the ports of your sytem will be listed PORT     STATE  SERVICE
 80/tcp   open   http
 443/tcp  open   https